 Yurachek came to Arkansas from the University of Houston where he served as the vice president for athletics.
-Prior to Houston, Yurachek served as Director of Athletics at Coastal Carolina University, where Coastal won 29 Big South Conference championships.
-Yurachek was named Under Armor FCS Athletic Director of the Year in 2014.
+Prior to Houston, Yurachek served as director of athletics at Coastal Carolina University, where Coastal won 29 Big South Conference championships.
+Yurachek was named Under Armour FCS Athletic Director of the Year in 2014.
 He has also worked at the University of Akron, the University of Virginia, Western Carolina University, Vanderbilt University and Wake Forest University.

 In Yurachek's first two years at Houston, the Cougars' sport programs eclipsed 225 points in the Learfield Directors' Cup in back-to-back years for the first time in department history, securing top-three finishes in The American Athletic Conference both years.
 The Cougars improved to second in 2016-17 after finishing third in 2015-16.

-The feat was bolstered in 2016-17 by 11 of 17 programs qualifying for NCAA postseason competition.
 Houston's programs combined for a league-leading five American Conference team championships and 22 American Conference individual titles.